Illiberals and Anti-Liberals: Beginning of a ‘Beautiful’ Friendship?

 President Donald Trump and Chinese President Xi Jinping.
 Photo: Jim Watson, AFP

-At last week’s meeting of the Cooperation Council of Turkic Speaking States, the Azeri, Kazakh, Kyrgyz, and Turkish leaders, joined by the Hungarian leader in observer status, welcomed Uzbekistan as new member.
+At last week’s meeting of the Cooperation Council of Turkic Speaking States, the Azeri, Kazakh, Kyrgyz, and Turkish leaders, joined by the Hungarian leader in observer status, welcomed Uzbekistan as a new member.
 Despite its name, the common denominator within the Council is not the common language – Hungarian is Finno-Ugric – but the fact that none of them is a liberal democracy.

 The terms illiberal and anti-liberal are often used to describe such regimes, without much consideration paid to the terms’ differences.
 Both adjectives express the fundamental distinction between these political systems and Western-style democracies, but we would understand them better if we distinguished between illiberal and anti-liberal countries.